Peppebalzanoo/SDL3-tutorials-cpp/README.md

 SDL3 and SDL3_image are © the SDL development team and licensed under the zlib license.
 These libraries are included in the `lib/` directory for development convenience.
-A copy of the license is provided in the `COPYING.txt` file as required.
+See the included `LICENSE.txt` file in the lib/SDL3-3.2.18/ and lib/SDL3_image-3.2.4/ directories for details.

 ## Learning Reference